ivy-rew/efbpad/README.md

 # efbpad

-A prototype terminal that was once seen working on a Kobo Clara BW.
+A prototype terminal for a Kobo Clara BW.
 Type with a bluetooth keyboard.

 This is a very immature project, see the long [TODO.md](TODO.md)